TuyishimireEric/math_magician/README.md

 # Math Magicians: setup
 This is the first project of the Math Magicians application. i have set up the environment and tools needed to develop a React application.
+I have created a full website for the Math magicians app, consisting of several pages and using the components you already created.

 ## Built With